 Designed by award-winning architect David Rockwell, the playground is formed of loose interlocking parts.
-Children can design and constantly reconfigure their playground, using different types of gross motor, imaginative and social play.
-Children can also construct temporary worlds together and create their own games.
+Children can practice their creative,play,social and motor skills by designing their own playground.

 Lorna recalls ‘When I saw the fun, social interaction and collaboration that this mobile playground makes possible, I immediately thought it could support the homeless child population who can be socially isolated and far from the natural play environment of their family homes and communities’.

 Laura Dunleavy from Peter McVerry Trust, Manager of the Family Hub in Monkstown stated: ‘While of course our focus here is to support families transition to independent living, it’s great that children now have access to such an engaging and developmentally appropriate playground.
 No doubt it will bring children out of their rooms and onto the playground to play together!’

 DLR CYPSC received funding from ‘Healthy Ireland’ for the ‘imagination playground’.
 This is part of an interagency project called ‘Happy, Healthy Families’ to support the health and wellbeing of children living in homeless accommodation.
 Since January 2018, the pilot project has also provided ‘Water Babies’ swimming classes for babies, ‘Mini Movers’ physical play programme for pre-schoolers and ‘Healthy Food Made Easy’ cooking classes for families living in the homeless hub in Monkstown, families supported by Focus Ireland in Dun Laoghaire and Blackrock and families supported by Sophia Housing in Churchtown.